-I am the Max McGraw Professor of Sustainable Enterprise in the School of Natural Resources & Environment, and the Ross School of Business, at the University of Michigan.
+I am the Max McGraw Professor of Sustainable Enterprise in the School for Environment & Sustainability, and the Ross School of Business, at the University of Michigan.
 I also serve as Director of the Frederick A. and Barbara M. Erb Institute for Global Sustainable Enterprise.
 In addition to my positions at the U of M, I am a Senior Researcher at Decision Research in Eugene, OR.
 And, I’m an Adjunct Professor in Engineering and Public Policy at Carnegie Mellon University in Pittsburgh.

 I have the good fortune of leading a small but dedicated research group that studies decision-making.
 Our work unfolds on two fronts: